 This protects the guinea pig from being hurt accidentally with the scissors.
 You should also use ball scissors which are rounded at the tip as opposed to pointed.
 This stops your guinea pig from getting injured when they are wriggling around.

-The best place to start trimming your guinea pigs fur is the bum as this is the most difficult.
-If your guinea pig has thick hair then it may be useful to use some soft-grip hair clips to move the top layer out the way so its easier to access the fur underneath.
+The best place to start trimming your guinea pig’s fur is the bum as this is the most difficult.
+If your guinea pig has thick hair then it may be useful to use some soft-grip hair clips to move the top layer out of the way so it’s easier to access the fur underneath.
 Then you can release the top layer and trim that also.
 If your guinea pig is wriggling or squirming then offer them a tasty treat as a distraction.

 Remember if your trimming your boar (male) guinea pig then be careful of their genital area as any nicks or cuts here would be extremely painful.